 - Slowly add dry ingredients to wet ingredients until a soft dough forms.
 Dough will be soft, but slightly crumbly.

 - Mix frosting ingredients together until fluffy.
-Frost cookie bars and add sprinkles.
+Frost cooled cookie bars in an even layer and add sprinkles.